aspose-cells/Aspose.Cells-Doc-md/swedish/net/UI-Components/aspose-cells-gridjs/highlight/_index.sv.md

 ```

-- ställ in anpassad bildmarkeringsfunktion
+-  Ställ in anpassad bildmarkeringsfunktion
 ```javascript
 xs.sheet.setCustomHighlightImgFunc(func)
    // the parameters are: